gfsgfsPunchlineGuy/Punchline/README.md

 Depression:

-30% more chance for negative jokers to appear in shop
+30% chance a joker is negative the in shop

 ## LEGENDARY